asyncapi/website/content/docs/getting-started/servers.md

 weight: 110
 ---

+In the previous lesson, we learned how to create the definition of a simple [Hello World application](/docs/getting-started/hello-world), so let's take it from there.

 In this article, we will learn how to add "servers" to our AsyncAPI document.
-This is useful because it tells us where we should connect to send and receive messages.
+Adding and defining servers is useful because it specifies where and how to connect.
+The connection facilitates where to send and receive messages.

-In the previous lesson, we learned how to create the definition of a simple [Hello World application](/docs/getting-started/hello-world), so let's take it from there.

 {{<code "yaml" "3-6">}}
 asyncapi: '2.0.0'